Exposure keratopathy: Signs and symptoms

 Symptoms are similar to dry eye.
 Patients may complain redness, irritation, ocular discomfort, burning, and foreign body sensation.
 Punctate epithelial defects, epithelial break down and stromal melting may be seen in corneal examination.
 Corneal ulceration may develop due to bacterial invasion.

 Complications

-Main complication of exposure keratopathy is permanent vision loss due to corneal opacification.
+The main complication of exposure keratopathy is permanent vision loss due to corneal opacification.
 Stromal melting may occasionally lead to corneal perforation.

 Causes

 Exposure keratopathy may occur due to mechanical eyelid abnormalities or neuro-paralytic corneal anesthesia.
 It may occur secondary to ocular surgeries like blepharoplasty, ptosis surgery etc. also.

 Lagophthalmos

 Lagophthalmos, the inability to close the eyelids completely is the main cause of exposure keratopathy.
 Common cause of lagophthalmos is facial nerve (CN VII) palsy.
 Facial nerve function may affect in several conditions like cerebrovascular accident, head trauma, brain tumors, Bell's palsy etc. Physiological inability to close the eyelids during sleep (nocturnal lagophthalmos) may also cause exposure keratopathy.